 This is why you see it more often than Scotch whisky in cocktails and mixes.

-Want to really understand the difference?
+Want to really understand the difference between the two?
 You should join a whiskey of the month club like Flaviar where you can taste different samples of whiskey to find your perfect drink.
 Get “tasters packs” with different scotch, bourbon, and other types of whiskey delivered to your home, without committing to a full bottle!